erizov/Professor/semester_10/lecture_70_ai_governance/audit_trails/README.md

     Alternatives: No Auditing, Selective Logging, Event Logging, Compliance Logging

 11. **30-second explanation (your own words)**
-    Maintains comprehensive logs of all AI system activities, decisions, and data access, enabling accountability, compliance, and forensic analysis of AI operations.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*